-There are many diseases causing microorganisms, like bacteria, virus, fungi etc. The symptoms of the diseases depend on the type of microorganism that is spreading it.
+There are many diseases causing microorganisms, like bacteria, viruses, fungi etc. The symptoms of the diseases depend on the type of microorganism that is spreading it.
 It can vary from mild to severe.
 AIDS which stands for Acquired Immunodeficiency Syndrome is a viral disease that is rampant in growth.
-It was only in the last century that this viral disease has proved to be lethal and fatal taking away about twenty million lives globally.
+It was only in the last century that this viral disease has proved to be lethal and fatal, taking away about twenty million lives globally.
 The awareness about the disease and the virus causing it which is HIV or Human Immunodeficiency Virus is more now compared to earlier.
 In this HIV AIDS essay, we can go through the important information about it and burst some myths.

 Below are different ways to write an AIDS essay in English.
 The essay on HIV AIDS can be of 2 formats, a long essay on HIV AIDS or a short AIDS essay.

 This AIDS essay is a brief one and will cover the important notes about the disease and the ways one can prevent it.

 The way of occurrence of this disease is in the name itself, AIDS stands for Acquired Immunodeficiency Syndrome.
 The disease is acquired via the virus which is called Human Immunodeficiency Virus.
 It is not an auto-immune disease in the early stages of infection where the immune system in the body fights off infection to protect the body from diseases that go against itself.
 The virus enters from an outside source and destroys the efficiency of our immune system.